hyakuhei/OSSG-Security-Practices/unvalidated_redirect.md

 ### Correct

 The following is an example using the Flask web framework.
-It essentially check that the URL the user is being redirected to originates from the same host as the host serving the content.
+It checks that the URL the user is being redirected to originates from the same host as the host serving the content.

 ```python